Friday, November 25, 2016

 Mike shooting Mark shooting Jacob

-Two of the models, Patrick and Nathan, FH readers might remember from their previous posts on the site.
+Two of the models, Patrick and Sam, FH readers might remember from their previous posts on the site.
 Patrick appeared on FH back in 2012 in a piece featuring his work with Fotorebelxt Photography.
-(Snakes & Ladders) Nathan, appeared more recently, just last month with his work with J Gagnon.
-(Without Boundaries) Although I haven't featured Jacob before, it wasn't for lack of trying.
+(Snakes & Ladders) Although I haven't featured Jacob before, it wasn't for lack of trying.
 I first noticed him in an incredible shot by ShutterClickPhx last April.

 It always amazes me how many different poses, and how many different locations and looks are captured under the heat of the Utah sun.
 My favorite shots are generally when the three models are all together.
 There is something definitely spiritual about location, and timeless about the vast lands, mountains and rock.
 If you quickly scroll down to Mike's last shot below you'll see what I mean.
 Although the technology may be modern, there was something almost prehistoric about the look and feel as well.
 I couldn't help but think, when looking at the three men, water and sand, of the original version of Planet of the Apes that memorized me when I saw it on TV as a kid.